 Whatever stage your orienteering is at, there is something for you

-So far over 16500 people have used the website from all around the world.
+People have used the website from all around the world.

 Better Orienteering keeps growing.
 More than 30 people from 9 countries have contributed material – guides, maps, videos.
 There are now over 40 instructions videos linked within Better Orienteering, going from the Irish Orienteering Association’s ultra clear guide to the basics -10 Elements of Orienteering, to intermediate and advanced skills with the SLOW Get Up to Speed series and videos from O-Ringen TV.